Xilinx/mlir-aie/AIEVecDialect.md

 AIE concat

-Xilinx-specific concat intrinsic.
+AMD-specific concat intrinsic.
 Concatenates two or more smaller vectors into a bigger vector.
 The verifier confirms that all the input vectors have the same number of lanes.
 `$result = concat($sources[0], $sources[1], ...)`